Quarterly Financial Report - For the period ending September 30, 2017

 2.1.3 Variance in Vote 10 – Grants and contributions

-The increase of $14.6 million in Vote 10 – Grants and contributions is a year-over-year increase in the 2016-17 Main Estimates mainly attributable to the increase in projected costs of the grant to compensate members of the RCMP for injuries received in the performance of their duties, as a result of increases in the number of Members receiving disability pension awards and the annual increases due to the indexation of disability pension benefits.
+The increase of $28.6 million in Vote 10 – Grants and contributions is related to a year-over-year increase in the 2017-18 Main Estimates which is attributed to the increase in projected costs of the grant to compensate members of the RCMP for injuries received in the performance of their duties, as a result of increases in the number of Members receiving disability pension awards and the annual increases due to the indexation of disability pension benefits.

 2.1.4 Variance in Budgetary statutory authorities

-The increase in budgetary statutory authorities of $21.7 million is primarily related to an increase in the 2016-17 Main Estimates and is associated to the increase in Employee Benefit Plan costs due to a change in the rate used to calculate Employee Benefit Plan costs government wide.
+The decrease in budgetary statutory authorities of $40.4 million is related to a decrease of $38.6 million in the 2017-18 Main Estimates and is primarily associated to the decrease in Employee Benefit Plan costs due to a change in the rate used to calculate Employee Benefit Plan costs government wide.
+The decrease is also attributable to a decrease of $1.1 million in the proceeds collected from the disposal of Crown assets and a minor decrease of $0.7 million related to the in-year statutory adjustments.

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object